So, is trail running harder than road running? Yes…. and no. In this post I explain.

 I’ve found trail running better for my joints as the surfaces are softer and more natural and my footfall varies between strides.

 Whether or not trail running is harder or better for you than road running, does trail running help your road running?

 Another question we’ve been asked many times – We have written a post specifically on this topic: Will trail running help with road running?

-For more running advice have a read of our posts under the advice category on this blog.
-Also, check out Alastair’s post ‘20 hacks that helped improve my trail running performance‘, which has some great real-world and first hand advice on how to improve your trail running, whether you’re new to trail running or an experienced trail runner.
+Also, check out Alastair’s post ‘20 hacks that helped improve my trail running performance‘, which shares his favorite trail running tips and real-world advice on how to improve your trail running, whether you’re new to trail running or an experienced trail runner.